llinkz/directTDoA/README.md

 # directTDoA

 This piece of software is JUST a GUI written for Python 2.7 designed to compute TDoA maps with GPS enabled KiwiSDR servers around the world using GNU Octave & the EXCELLENT work of Christoph Mayer @ https://github.com/hcab14/TDoA + his forked "kiwiclient" python stuff, original code by Dmitry Janushkevich @ https://github.com/dev-zzo/kiwiclient
+Thanks to Pierre Ynard (linkfanel) for the listing of available KiwiSDR nodes used as source for the TDoA map update process (http://rx.linkfanel.net)
+Thanks to Marco Cogoni (IS0KYB) for allowing me the use of his SNR measurements of the KiwiSDR network (http://sibamanna.duckdns.org/sdr_map.html)

 ## INSTALL AND RUN (on LINUX) Thanks Daniel E. for the install procedure